fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

           let cond_val = build_fcmp Fcmp.One cond zero "ifcond" builder in

 This code is straightforward and similar to what we saw before.
-We emit the expression for the condition, then compare that value to zero to get a truth value as a 1-bit (bool) value.
+We emit the expression for the condition, then compare that value to zero to getValue a truth value as a 1-bit (bool) value.

 .. code-block:: ocaml